seanjkanderson/boltzmann-learning/README.md

 The following examples can be found in the `example/` folder:

-*ATTENTION: YET TO BE DONE*
+1. `RPS_vs_fixed.ipynb`: learn optimal policy for the `Rock-Paper-Scissors`   game, against an opponent that uses a fixed policy

-+ `RPS_vs_fixed.py`: learn optimal policy for the `Rock-Paper-Scissors`   game, against an opponent that uses a fixed policy
+2. `RPS_vs_round_robin.ipynb`: learn optimal policy for the `Rock-Paper-Scissors` game, against an opponent that cycles between actions in a deterministic fashion

-+ `RPS_vs_round_robin.py`: learn optimal policy for the `Rock-Paper-Scissors` game, against an opponent that cycles between actions in a deterministic fashion
+3. `RPS_vs_bad_rng.ipynb`: learn optimal policy for the `Rock-Paper-Scissors`   game, against an opponent that uses a randomized policy with a bad generator of random numbers

-+ `RPS_vs_fixed.py`: learn optimal policy for the `Rock-Paper-Scissors`   game, against an opponent that uses a randomized policy with a bad generator of random numbers
+- `RPS_self_play.ipynb`: learn optimal policy for the `Rock-Paper-Scissors`   game, against an opponent that uses the same learning algorithm

-+ `RPS_self_play.py`: learn optimal policy for the `Rock-Paper-Scissors`   game, against an opponent that uses the same learning algorithm
+- `PD_vs_Nash.ipynb`: learn optimal policy for the `Prisoner's Dilemma` game, against an opponent that uses a Nash policy

-+ `PD_vs_Nash.py`: learn optimal policy for the `Prisoner's Dilemma` game, against an opponent that uses a Nash policy
+- `PD_self_play.ipynb`: learn optimal policy for the `Prisoner's Dilemma` game, against an opponent that uses the same learning algorithm

-+ `PD_self_play.py`: learn optimal policy for the `Prisoner's Dilemma` game, against an opponent that uses the same learning algorithm
+- `CCF_vs_fixed.ipynb`: learn optimal policy for a `Credit Card Fraude` game, against an opponent that uses a fixed policy

-+ `CCF_vs_fixed.py`: learn optimal policy for a `Credit Card Fraude` game, against an opponent that uses a fixed policy
+- `CCF_self_play.ipynb`: learn optimal policy for a `Credit Card Fraude` game, against an opponent that uses the same learning algorithm

-+ `CCF_self_play.py`: learn optimal policy for a `Credit Card Fraude` game, against an opponent that uses the same learning algorithm
+- `NS_vs_fixed.ipynb`: learn optimal policy for a `Network Security` game, against an opponent that uses a fixed policy

-+ `NS_vs_fixed.py`: learn optimal policy for a `Network Security` game, against an opponent that uses a fixed policy
+**ATTENTION: items with `circle` instead of number have not yet been done**

 ## Contact Information